ChidanwanXue/cxue0850_9103_tut1_GroupA/README.md

 #### Code Description
 - Inserting images and dynamically updating positions:
-  - The `myImage` variable was added and an image called Moon.png was loaded via the `preload()` function.
+  - The `myImage` variable was added and an image called `Moon.png` was loaded via the `preload()` function.
 This change allows each `MultiCircle` centre to display an image, adding visual hierarchy.
 In addition, an `update()` method has been added that uses Perlin noise to dynamically update the position and size of the `MultiCircle`.
 These changes make the movement of each circle look more natural and smooth.

--
+- Integration and presentation of the main circle:
+  - Added display logic for the image in `display()` which dynamically scales according to the radius of the `MultiCircle` and draws in the centre of each circle.
+This makes the graphics richer and more attractive.